15 Best TV Shows Like Longmire

 Yellowstone

 If Clint Eastwood is the king of the Western, Kevin Costner is at the very least a prince.
 From "Dances with Wolves" to "Wyatt Earp" to "Silverado," Costner has solidified himself in the genre.
-His most recent adventure is a modern one called "Yellowstone," which makes its home on the Paramount Network.
-The series follows the Dutton family, sixth-generation owners of the largest working ranch in the country.
-Costner stars as the patriarch, John Dutton.
-The drama hinges on outsiders' attempts at gaining access to the Duttons' land, conflicts with the neighboring Native reservation, and a whole lot of family secrets.
+And then, of course, there's "Yellowstone," which hangs its hat on the Paramount Network.
+Created by Taylor Sheridan, the series follows the Dutton family, sixth-generation owners of the largest working ranch in the country.
+Costner stars as the patriarch, John Dutton, and the drama hinges on outsiders' attempts at gaining access to the Duttons' land, conflicts with the neighboring Native reservation, and a whole lot of family secrets.

 The Dutton family features three grown kids: Kayce (Luke Grimes), Jamie (Wes Bentley) and Beth (Kelly Reilly).
 Their lives form much of the backbone of the series, encompassing substance abuse, illicit relationships, and frustrated dreams.
 All in all, "Yellowstone" is an emotional, exciting, and altogether engrossing drama with Western flair — in short, perfect for anyone who loves "Longmire."